angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 ## Angular dependency injection

 Angular ships with its own dependency injection framework.
-You'll learn Angular Dependency Injection through a discussion of the sample app that accompanies this guide.
+You'll learn Angular dependency injection through a discussion of the sample app that accompanies this page.
 Run the <live-example></live-example> anytime.

 Start by reviewing this simplified version of the _heroes_ feature